 How much of a difference does it make if the target’s Armor Class or saving throw modifier is lower or higher?
 Algebra time!
 The result is that it’s better to Leech first and Slam later when s > 3√([−8.5a2 + 8.5a]/[−8.5a2 + 8.5a + 16.5]), where a is the chance of hitting on an attack roll and s is the chance that the target fails their saving throw.
 (Trust me, it looks even worse if you solve for a.)
 But check this out: If you try this equation on any AC that a low-level player character is likely to have (10 to 18), s is always between 40 and 50 percent, and usually between 45 and 50 percent—in other words, the inflection point is somewhere between a saving throw modifier of +2 and one of +3 or +4.

 Who’s going to have a Dexterity save mod of +3 or higher, or AC 10 or 11 and a Dex save mod of +4 or higher?
-The latter is easy to answer: Nobody.
-It’s impossible to have a Dex save mod of +4 and not have a better AC than 11 while wearing no armor.
+The latter is easy to answer: Almost nobody.
+It’s nearly impossible to have a Dex save mod of +4 and not have a better AC than 11 while wearing no armor.
+[ETA: It’s technically possible, though not terribly likely, that a level 10 or higher bard might choose both to have a Dex of 13 or lower and to wear no armor.
+Such choices would undoubtedly lead them to die an avoidable death long before encountering a slithering tracker.]
 As for the former, bards, monks, rangers and rogues have proficiency on Dex saves, making these classes the most likely to have a Dex save mod of +3 or higher; otherwise, you’re mainly looking at spellcasters or marksman fighters with Dexterity 16 or greater, and these will usually be humans, elves, halflings or forest gnomes.

 With Intelligence 10, a slithering tracker can recognize a target’s race and easily determine their class, but reading their exact Dex score is beyond it.
 So this long and winding journey brings us to the conclusion that a slithering tracker leads with a Slam attack against a bard, monk, ranger or rogue; a human, elf, halfling or forest gnome wielding a bow or crossbow; or an elf or halfling backline spellcaster.
 Against anyone else, the potential extra round of necrotic damage is enough for it to forgo the benefit of its Ambusher trait and use Life Leech immediately.